butaixianran/Blender-Vmd-Retargeting/README.md

 This vmd motion does not use IK.

 #### Solution 1
-So, uncheck IK before importing.
+At addon panel, set IK to Off before importing.

 If feet are slipping after unchecked IK, set Position Rate X to 0.5.